richardthorp/rodeo/testing.md

 4. Click on a user rating star and then click the 'ADD RATING' button
     * Check that the 'Thank you for your rating' message slides in from the navigation bar, and then slides back up after 4 seconds.
     * Check that the new rating is reflected in the 'Average Rating' stars on the page.
     * Within the MongoDB website and in the 'rodeo' database, find the corresponding recipe document in the 'recipes' collection.
-Make sure that the ratings object in the document is updated accordingly.
+Make sure that the 'ratings' object in the document is updated accordingly.
 5. Commit a 'hard refresh' of the recipe page (to clear out any cached version stored in the browser)
     * Make sure that the user rating stars are coloured gold to correlate the rating given in step 5.
 6. Repeat steps 5 and 6
-    * Make sure that the ratings object for the recipe only contains one key-value pair for the username, and that the value has been updated.
+    * Make sure that the 'ratings' object for the recipe only contains one key-value pair for the username, and that the value has been updated.
 7. Click on the 'ADD RATING' button without first clicking on a star
     * Ensure a tooltip is rendered which states 'Please click on a star to submit a rating'
-    * Within the MongoDB website, find the corresponding recipe in the recipes collection and make sure no data has been added to the ratings object.
+    * Within the MongoDB website, find the corresponding recipe in the recipes collection and make sure no data has been added to the 'ratings' object.

 On a screen less than 768px wide: